haolian9/reveal.nvim/readme.md

 * minimal codebase

 ## status: just-work
-* it uses lua ffi which may crash nvim
+* it uses luajit's ffi lib which may crash nvim
 * no new features are planned at now
 * no custom settings for keymap, window style, vifm cmd ...